 In May 2017, Stephanie flew to Buenos Aires Argentina after being invited for a residency and solo exhibition.
 While in Argentina Stephanie created a short documentary called "THE PEOPLE OF LA PLATA" featuring three unique local Argentinian artists.
 Stephanie also produced a new body of work titled "Snakes and Ladders" in Argentina that was showcased in her solo exhibition "LEJOS DE CASA" which featured her paintings and screened the short film she created there during her residency.

 During her time in Buenos Aries, she also filmed a feature documentary film titled "FINDING RO BARRAGAN" which chronicles her time with an Argentinian printmaker and famous human rights street artist.
+She continues to create new independent documentaries each year which are currently in the international film festival circuits.
+She is gifted at set design and on set art direction and works from time to time in Vancouver's Motion Picture and Television Industry.

 In 2018 Stephanie was selected as one of Canada's Top Entrepreneurs and represented Canada as a delegate at the G20 YEA in Buenos Aries Argentina where she expanded her Not For Profit work through the support of the G20 YEA.
 In 2019 Stephanie was selected as a delegate for the second time to represent Canada at the G20 YEA in Japan in May 2019 and for a third time in 2020 representing Canada as a delegate and speaker to the Kingdom of Saudi Arabia who was hosting the G20.
 In 2021 Steph was selected to lead National & International Policy for the G20 YEA as a Senior Delegate with a focus on Innovation, Digitization & The Future of Work.